turingschool-examples/frontend-mod-1-prework/day_2/day2-excercises.md

 #### Describe what a color hex code is.

-Hex abbreviates the 3 letter code for red/blue/green into a 6 digit RRGGBB code.
+Hex abbreviates the 3 letter code for each red/blue/green into a 6 digit RRGGBB code.

 #### What are the three parts of an HSL color property?
 Hue, saturation and lightness